Heel Pain Treatments, Pittsburgh

-If you wake up in the morning and the first steps of the day are excruciating, if you work on concrete or stand for long periods of time, you may have plantar fasciitis.
+If you wake up in the morning and on the first steps of the day are excruciating with pain in heel, if you work on concrete or stand for long periods of time, you may have plantar fasciitis.

 If daily activities cause pain in the heel here are some simple home tips to treat Plantar Fasciitis, Cranberry Twp.